zesiii/database_project1/README.md

 # Proposal for a Game-Based Social Interaction Platform

 ## Short version
-The application is a game-based social interaction platform where users can follow each other, post game reviews, create wish lists, and engage in discussions through replies to posts.
+The application is a game-based social interaction platform where users can follow discount information, post game reviews, create wish lists, and engage in discussions through replies to posts.
 Users will be able to add games to their personal wish lists, follow other gamers, and write reviews about specific games.
-Entities in the application include Users, Games, Posts, Replies, Follower lists, and Wish lists.
-Relationships such as "Users follow other users" and "Users write posts" will link these entities.
-Key attributes include usernames, game titles, post content, and timestamps for interactions.
+Entities in the application include Users, Games, Posts, Price, Discount and Wish lists.
 Real-world constraints include unique usernames, non-redundant game entries, and a limit on the length of posts.
 Data for the games will come from a combination of public game databases and user-generated entries.
-Users can browse games, add them to their wish lists, write reviews, and reply to other users' posts, creating an interactive experience similar to social media platforms.
+Users can browse games, add them to their wish lists, write reviews, creating an interactive experience similar to social media platforms.
 The challenge lies in handling dynamic interactions such as managing real-time replies and keeping the follower network updated efficiently.

 ## 1. Introduction